KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 If scene contains light contribution that goes above 10 000 then all lightsources will be scaled.
 It is not intended for gaming like usecases where the viewpoint and environment changes dramitically, for instance from dimly lit outdoor night environments to a highly illuminated hallway.

-This function is a way to avoid having too high scene brightess, that would result in clamping of output values, or to avoid a scene from being too dark.
+This function is a way to avoid having too high scene brightess, that would result in clamping of output values.

+**Implementation Notes**

 pseudocode for scene aperture calculation, this shall be performed before the reference OOTF.
 Meaning that the resulting `color` parameter shall be passed to BT_2100_OOTF.